[Farstrider Trade Company]

 Loud, blusterous, somewhat threatening: the conflict that presented itself upon the market street in front of Stefano’s shop was the center of attention.

-“You think we don’t know what your lot did?”
+“Think you can just go about business as usual?”
 Someone shouted.
-“Think you can just go about business as usual?”
+“You think we don’t know your lot is responsible?”
 Lead by a shirtless man with prominent crest of the Mercenary’s Guild boldly tattooed on his back, a small group of armed men had surrounded the store front.
-“You lot are dead, you hear me!
-Dead!”

 “Aye, give it a draw.
 We’ll see who fails then.
 Let’s find out.”
 Another shouted, weapon in hand.